70+ Astonishing World Pollution Facts

 3. Weather events affect U.S pollution.

-Ample investigation demonstrates that air pollutants originating in China frequently ride global wind flows, impacting air quality in the United States and yonder in the Western Hemisphere.
-Air pollution can’t constantly be forecast with quite as much precision as the weather can be, so these areas are mostly inept to predict and prepare for inflows of air pollution.
+Air pollution cannot be forecast with quite as much precision as the weather can be.
+Thus the areas where these toxins travel areas are unable to predict and prepare for inflows of air pollution.

 4. China has a secret weapon in the fight against poor air quality.